-The Colosseum is not only one of the Ancient wonders of the world but is synonymous with Rome today.
-This massive amphitheater has been fascinating us for the last two thousand years.
-But how much do you really know about the Colosseum and how about some cool Colosseum facts?
+The Colosseum is not only one of the ancient wonders of the world but it’s synonymous with Rome today.
+This massive amphitheater has been fascinating us for the last 2,000 years.
+But how much do you really know about the Colosseum?
+In this article, discover some cool Colosseum facts that’ll make your visit that much more meaningful.

 19 Astounding Facts About the Colosseum

-While there were many amphitheaters built throughout the Roman empire, none of them were as big or as important as the Colosseum in the city of Rome itself.
+While there were many amphitheaters built throughout the Roman empire, none of them were as big or as important as the Colosseum in the city of Rome.
 But how much do you really know about this structure?
-Keep reading as you will learn some Colosseum facts that not everyone knows about.

-Some Colosseum facts are hard to believe but true.
-If you were alive 2,000 years ago and asked someone in Rome where is the Colosseum, they would stare at you blankly.
-The name Colosseum was attached to this building much later in history.
+Some Colosseum facts are hard to believe, but they’re true.
+If you were alive 2,000 years ago and asked someone in Rome where the Colosseum was, they’d stare at you blankly.
+The name “Colosseum” was only used for this building much later in history.

-The actual name is Flavian Amphitheater and is named after the Emperor, Vespasianus Flavius, who built it.
-Even though he died before it was finished, his son took over to complete the gigantic stadium, so the name stayed Flavius or Flavian.
+It’s official name is the Flavian Amphitheater.
+It was named for Emperor Vespasianus Flavius, who built it.
+Even though he died before it was finished, his son took over to complete the gigantic stadium.
+So, the name stayed Flavius or Flavian.

-18. It Only Took 8 Years to Build
+18. It Only Took 8 Years To Build the Colosseum

-One of the most common Colosseum facts is how long to build it.
-When I ask people who are finally standing in front of the building how many years they think it took to build, they usually guess between 50-100 years.
-The fact that it was built in 8 years gives you more of an idea of how powerful the Romans were.
+One of the most common Colosseum facts is how long it took to build.
+When we’re standing in front of the building and I ask people how many years they think it took to build, they usually guess between 50 to 100 years.
+The fact that it was built in just eight years gives you more of an idea of how powerful the Romans were.

-To be precise, Titus inaugurated the stadium after 8 years, but some more construction was needed before it was finalized.
-His brother Domitian finished the building ( after he killed his brother Titus) and it took him another 2 years.
-So I guess we could say it took a total of really 10 years.
-I would say that’s a pretty cool fact about the Colosseum, don’t you think?
+To be precise, Titus inaugurated the stadium after eight years, but some more construction was needed before it was finalized.
+His brother Domitian finished the building (after he killed his brother Titus) and it took him another two years.
+So, I guess we could say it took a total of really 10 years.
+Still quite an incredible feat, right?

 Best Seller